awsdocs/amazon-s3-userguide/doc_source/tutorial-s3-object-lambda-redact-pii.md

 1. On the new application's page, under **Resources**, choose the **Logical ID** of the Lambda function that you deployed to review the function on the Lambda function page\.

-## Step 5: Create an S3 Object Lambda access point<a name="ol-pii-step5"></a>
+## Step 5: Create an S3 Object Lambda Access Point<a name="ol-pii-step5"></a>

-An S3 Object Lambda access point provides the flexibility to invoke a Lambda function directly from an S3 GET request so that the function can redact PII data retrieved from an S3 access point\.
-When creating and configuring an S3 Object Lambda access point, you must specify the redacting Lambda function to invoke and provide the event context in JSON format as custom parameters for Lambda to use\.
+An S3 Object Lambda Access Point provides the flexibility to invoke a Lambda function directly from an S3 GET request so that the function can redact PII data retrieved from an S3 access point\.
+When creating and configuring an S3 Object Lambda Access Point, you must specify the redacting Lambda function to invoke and provide the event context in JSON format as custom parameters for Lambda to use\.

 The event context provides information about the request being made in the event passed from S3 Object Lambda to Lambda\.
 For more information about all the fields in the event context, see [Event context format and usage](olap-event-context.md)\.

-**To create an S3 Object Lambda access point**
+**To create an S3 Object Lambda Access Point**

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.